zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 2times/2s

-This endpoint repays margin loan with you asset in your margin account.
+This endpoint repays margin loan with your asset in your margin account.

 ### HTTP Request